COVID digest: Pandemic-hit German firms have no right to compensation, court says | DW | 17.03.2022

 Hong Kong’s leader Carrie Lam on Thursday said she was looking to ease some of the city’s COVID restrictions amid waning public tolerance.
 However, she did not provide a roadmap out of the city’s current COVID crisis.

-Lam said "the time has come" to review the restrictions: "Not because the number of cases has come down... but I have a very strong feeling that people's tolerance are fading."
+Lam said "the time has come" to review the restrictions: "Not because the number of cases has come down... but I have a very strong feeling that people's tolerance is fading."

 Cambodia has done away with COVID testing requirements for overseas visitors as the country looks to spur economic growth with more investment and tourism.